Phagocyte: Mast cells

 Mast cells have Toll-like receptors and interact with dendritic cells, B cells, and T cells to help mediate adaptive immune functions.
 Mast cells express MHC class II molecules and can participate in antigen presentation; however, the mast cell's role in antigen presentation is not very well understood.
 Mast cells can consume and kill gram-negative bacteria (e.g., salmonella), and process their antigens.
 They specialize in processing the fimbrial proteins on the surface of bacteria, which are involved in adhesion to tissues.
 In addition to these functions, mast cells produce cytokines that induce an inflammatory response.
 This is a vital part of the destruction of microbes because the cytokines attract more phagocytes to the site of infection.

 Non-professional phagocytes

 Dying cells and foreign organisms are consumed by cells other than the "professional" phagocytes.
-These cells include epithelial cells, endothelial cells, fibroblasts, and mesenchymal cells.
+These cells include epithelial cells, endothelial cells, fibroblasts, melanocyte and mesenchymal cells.
 They are called non-professional phagocytes, to emphasize that, in contrast to professional phagocytes, phagocytosis is not their principal function.
 Fibroblasts, for example, which can phagocytose collagen in the process of remolding scars, will also make some attempt to ingest foreign particles.

 Non-professional phagocytes are more limited than professional phagocytes in the type of particles they can take up.
 This is due to their lack of efficient phagocytic receptors, in particular opsonins—which are antibodies and complement attached to invaders by the immune system.
 Additionally, most non-professional phagocytes do not produce reactive oxygen-containing molecules in response to phagocytosis.